-Our country as we know it depends on fish.
-Whether you are a fisherman, live in a coastal town that relies on fishing or just like to eat seafood, you are part of the massive population who depends on healthy, sustainable fisheries.
+In short, much of the world depends on fish.
+Whether we fish, live in a coastal town or just like to eat seafood, we all depend on healthy, sustainable fisheries.

 Please take action today and tell Congress to ensure that this success story continues for generations to come.
 Without continued leadership, progress made by fishermen, scientists, managers and dedicated citizens over the past 40 years could be lost if short-term political pressures are allowed to compromise long-term success.

 Fish support our ecosystems, feed our bodies, drive our economy and support our cultures.
 In the United States alone, more than 1.7 million jobs rely on commercial and recreational fisheries, and fishing generates over $200 billion in sales each year.
 Despite the importance of fish and fishing to people and economies, fisheries remain a challenge to manage sustainably around the world.

 “All my life, I’ve measured the ‘good life’ with days on the water fishing.
 Escaping work, shunning worry and forgoing the pressures of daily life to enjoy the elemental world of water, weather and a fish has defined the happiest moments of my life.”Recreational Fisherman

 We are living with the legacy of a time when the ocean was viewed as inexhaustible, fish were caught faster than their populations could replenish them, and fisheries collapsed.
 As a result, many fish populations still remain a fraction of a healthy size.
 In many places, we’ve come a long way from that legacy by managing our fisheries better.
 We know the basics of what makes a system of management effective for achieving sustainable fishing.
 Yet, worldwide, many fisheries remain in a dire position, and the best tools and methods aren’t in place because of their cost and complexity.
 Further, even the best fishery management systems must be continually adapted and improved.